markyoder/wasp_clone/wasputils/README.md

 ## File Listing Utilities
 Available Interpreters have corresponding *list utilities.

-SON, GetPot, DDI, and JSON have corresponding sonlist, getpotlist, ddilist, and jsonlist.
+SON, HIT, DDI, and JSON have corresponding sonlist, hitlist, ddilist, and jsonlist.

 These utilities produce an ordered directory-style listing of each parsed input component.